manwithacat/CapStone/docs/radiology_for_dummies.md

 - Coughing
 - Low oxygen levels

-### On a Chest X-Ray
+### On a Chest X-Ray (CXR)

 Appears as a white or hazy area where the collapsed lung tissue is denser than normal air-filled lung.
+A chest X-ray is a standard image that shows your lungs, heart, and chest bones using a small amount of radiation.

 ### Treatment

 Usually resolves with deep breathing exercises, coughing, moving around, and sometimes chest physiotherapy.
-Severe cases may need bronchoscopy to remove blockages.
+Severe cases may need **bronchoscopy** (a thin tube with a camera inserted through the mouth to clear blocked airways).

 ---